Research and Guidelines

 - Improve use of RCA Forum meetings and best practice guidelines by practitioners.

 The group comprises representatives from the stakeholders of the RCA Forum and the convenors of the current working groups.
-The Steering Group convenor is Peter Bailey of Porirua City Council (contact at email@example.com).
-The other members are: Fiona Vessey of Matamata-Piako District Council, Kaye Clark and Fergus Tate of the New Zealand Transport Agency, Bill Greenwood, also of the New Zealand Transport Agency and convenor of the National Level Crossings Working Group, Murray Hasler of Gore District Council, Fiona Knight, of Cresmere Consulting and convenor of the National Stock Effluent Working Group, and Wayne Newman, also of Cresmere Consulting and co-convenor of the National Cycling Signs and Markings Working Group.
-Wayne Newman is also the administrator of the Steering Group (contact at firstname.lastname@example.org).
+The Steering Group convenor is Murray Hasler of Gore District Council (contact at firstname.lastname@example.org).
+The other members are: Peter Bailey of Porirua City Council, Fiona Vessey of Matamata-Piako District Council, Kaye Clark and Fergus Tate of the New Zealand Transport Agency, Fiona Knight, of Cresmere Consulting and convenor of the National Stock Effluent Working Group, and Wayne Newman, also of Cresmere Consulting and co-convenor of the National Cycling Signs and Markings Working Group.
+Bill Greenwood, also of the New Zealand Transport Agency and convenor of the National Level Crossings Working Group, has been a long-serving and tireless member of the Steering Group and retires in June 2014.

 The Group provides regular update reports or presentations to the RCA Forum.
 These reports are included in the reports of each Forum meeting, but copies of briefing notes for recent reports are available below.
 See also the Group's Meetings page.